thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 Survey planning is the time to develop a strategy to fully explore technology options and approaches for data collection and management.
 Surveys are ideally designed for compatibility between the field data collection system and the associated inventory information system: these systems should be in accord with respect to data structures and standards.
 While this is the ideal, in reality, many agencies that initiate new surveys have no existing digital inventory or have inventory systems that need to be updated or made more robust.

 Creating or modernizing and improving a digital inventory system, including building a compatible data collection system, needs to happen in advance of or concurrent with a survey project.
 This effort can require a substantial commitment of time and funds to cover the costs associated with hardware, software, and personnel, including specialized IT consultants.
 Sometimes resources are made available to do this; sometimes resources are limited and only half measures are taken.
 These issues need to be seriously considered when making decisions about survey technology.
 If only half (or even more partial) measures are taken to address deficiencies in the inventory system, it will likely result in later problems.
-While new technologies present opportunities for improving how and what data can be captured, they should ultimately serve the survey requirements and methodologies –not drive them.
+While new technologies present opportunities for improving how and what data can be captured, they should ultimately serve the survey requirements and methodologies—not drive them.
 (See [part I](/part-i/) for detailed information on building and modernizing heritage inventories.)

 ### Survey Standards and Guidelines

 Official survey standards and guidelines have been developed and published by national agencies worldwide and are commonly used (or adapted for use) to develop regional and local guidelines.
 Applicable standards for a jurisdictional area should be identified and considered as the foundational element for a survey to provide technical assistance for survey planning and developing survey tools and methods.[^1] Adopting such standards will help ensure consistency in survey practices and that the survey follows accepted professional practices, meets applicable legal requirements for heritage preservation, and is credible and defensible.[^2] The use of standards is particularly important in instances where survey findings are officially approved, adopted, and incorporated into an authoritative inventory.
 [Chapter 8](/part-ii/chapter-8/) discusses the application of standards and guidelines to developing survey recording and documentation tools and methods.

-It is important to acknowledge that in many cases existing standards and guidelines are outdated.
+It is important to acknowledge that in many cases, existing standards and guidelines are outdated.
 For example, data fields required for old paper survey forms may refer to specific ways to record spatial information that are no longer pertinent for digital data collection.
 As well, standards and guidelines may not apply to documenting the range of themes and heritage typologies that characterize modern surveys, such as intangible heritage.
 The planning phase is a critical time to assess and address the relevancy of these survey standards for a modern survey.

 {% accordion '## Historic Preservation Practice in the United States' 'sidebar-2' %}

 Following passage of the National Historic Preservation Act of 1966 (NHPA), the U.S. Department of the Interior and the National Park Service (NPS) prepared extensive standards and guidelines concerning historic preservation activities carried out under federal programs, state and local level governments, and private parties ({% cite 'National Park Service 1983' %}).
 This guidance serves as nationally accepted professional standards for his­toric preservation practice and ensures a uniform and consistent process for documenting and evaluating historic properties through surveys or property designations.
 The concepts and terms discussed here comprise the basic elements of these national professional standards.[^1]

 ### Historic Property

 The terms *historic property* and *historic resource* are used interchangeably in the United States to refer to buildings, structures, objects, sites, and districts that have been evaluated as significant ({% cite 'National Park Service 1997b' '15' %}):

--   **Building.** A building is created principally to shelter any form of human activity; examples are residences, schools, churches, factories, theaters, and stores.
+> **Building.** A building . . . is created principally to shelter any form of human activity.

+Examples are residences, schools, churches, factories, theaters, and stores.

+> **Site.** A site is the location of a significant event, a prehistoric or historic occupation or activity, or a building or structure, whether standing, ruined, or vanished, where the location itself possesses historic, cultural, or archaeological value regardless of the value of an existing structure.

+Sites include cemeteries, designed landscapes, cultural landscapes, and natural features.

--   **Structure.** The term *structure* is used to distinguish from buildings those functional constructions made usually for purposes other than human shelter, such as bridges, roadway systems, dams, and tunnels.
+> **Structure.** The term “structure” is used to distinguish from buildings those functional constructions made usually for purposes other than creating human shelter.

+Examples include bridges, roadway systems, dams, and tunnels.

--   **Object.** The term *object* is used to distinguish from buildings and structures those constructions that are primarily artistic in nature or that are relatively small in scale and simply constructed.
+> **Object.** The term “object” is used to distinguish from buildings and structures those constructions that are primarily artistic in nature or that are relatively small in scale and simply constructed.

 An object is associated with a specific setting or environment, although it may be movable.
 Examples include sculpture, statuary, and fountains.

--   **Site.** A site is the location of a significant event, a prehistoric or historic occupation or activity, or a building or structure, whether standing, ruined, or vanished, where the location itself possesses historic, cultural, or archaeological value regardless of the value of an existing structure.
-Sites include cemeteries, designed landscapes, cultural landscapes, and natural features.

--   **District.** A district possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development.
+> **District.** A district possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development.

 Districts include residential neighborhoods, commercial areas, civic centers, industrial complexes, and institutional campuses such as hospitals and universities.

 ### National Register of Historic Places

 The National Register of Historic Places is the United States’ official inventory of historic places worthy of preservation.
 The NPS established the National Register to identify properties of architec­tural, historical, engineering, or archaeological signifi­cance at the local, state, or national level.[^2] The National Register provides standardized criteria for evaluating properties for significance ({% cite 'National Park Service 1997a' %}).
 These criteria have been adapted for use by most state and local governments in developing their own designation programs and are also applied to properties during survey work.[^3]

-To be listed in the National Register, a property must meet at least one of the criteria set forth in *How to Apply the National Register Criteria for Evaluation* ({% cite 'National Park Service 1997a' '2' %}; see below) and retain integrity of those features necessary to convey its significance.
+To be listed in the National Register, a property must meet at least one of the criteria set forth in *How to Apply the National Register Criteria for Evaluation* ({% cite 'National Park Service 1997a' '2' %}; see below) and retain integrity of those features necessary to convey its significance.[^4]

 > The quality of significance in American history, architecture, archaeology, and culture is present in districts, sites, buildings, structures, and objects that possess integrity of location, design, setting, materials, workmanship, feeling, and association, and:
 >